getodk/docs/odk1-src/briefcase-using.rst

     .. image:: /img/briefcase-using/pull-in-parallel.*

-    However, if your Aggregate server is :doc:`installed on Google App engine <aggregate-app-engine>`, this setting may cause problems with large attachments.
+    However, if your Aggregate server is :doc:`installed on Google App Engine <aggregate-app-engine>`, this setting may cause problems with large attachments.
 If your form has submission attachments (file uploads, videos, images, sound recordings) you should experiment with this setting and see if it improves or worsens performance.

 .. _pull-from-collect: